 A sweeping bipartisan infrastructure bill was signed into law on November 15, 2021, making $550 billion available for public transit improvement, highway reconstruction and other transportation revitalization projects.
 The bill was a historic win.
 It was the first nation-wide investment in electric vehicle charging and the single greatest investment in both clean energy transmission and public transit in U.S. history.
 The funds provided by the infrastructure bill will be critical in keeping roads safe.

 Multiple transportation grant programs were established by the Bipartisan Infrastructure Law (BIL), distributing the funds across all areas of transportation.
-One of the grant programs developed focused on decreasing roadway fatalities: the Safe Streets and Roads for All Grant Program (SS4A).
+One of the grant programs is designed to decrease roadway fatalities: the Safe Streets and Roads for All Grant Program (SS4A).

 A Grant Program Aiming to Increase Roadway Safety

-Five billion dollars from the Bipartisan Infrastructure Law was allocated for the SS4A Grant Program, with $1 billion to be awarded through grants each fiscal year for the next five years.
+Five billion dollars from the Bipartisan Infrastructure Law was allocated for the SS4A Grant Program, with $1 billion to be awarded through grants each fiscal year through 2026.
 The program will award funds for increasing roadway safety for all users — from bicyclists and pedestrians to drivers and public transportation users.
 The funds can be used in a variety of ways, such as installing traffic safety systems or creating detailed action plans.

-The program estimates it will award roughly 300 grants in the 2022 fiscal year, with each award having a floor of $200,000 and a ceiling of $50 million.
-These estimated limits depend on the type of grant applied for and the entity applying, such as tribal governments or subdivisions of States.
+The program awarded grants to 511 communities in the 2022 fiscal year, for a total of $800 million in grant awards.
+In FY23, the program is expected to award an estimated 400 grants, with $1.1 billion available in funding and a ceiling of $10-25 million for each award.
+These estimated limits depend on the type of grant application and the entity applying, such as tribal governments or subdivisions of States.

 Eligible applicants for the SS4A Grant Program include: